Jonathan Monro

-Jonathan Luke Weiser Monro (born Jonathan Luke Weiser, June 6, 1974) is a multi award-winning Canadian-American actor, pianist, musical director, singer, composer, and lyricist.
+Jonathan Luke Weiser Monro (born Jonathan Luke Weiser, June 6, 1974) is a Canadian-American actor, pianist, musical director, singer, composer, and lyricist.
 His first major appearance was as a pianist at Carnegie Recital Hall in New York City in 1991.

 Personal life

 Jonathan grew up in St. John's, Newfoundland.
 His father, David Weiser (formerly a traveling salesman from Montreal) co-founded the Newfoundland Traveling Theatre Company in 1972.
 The company gave a start to many of today's Canadian stars: Mary Walsh, Andy Jones, Cathy Jones, Greg Malone, Robert Joy, and the late Tommy Sexton.
 He retired from the company in 1976 to pursue his own wholesale and retail business.
 Jonathan's mother, Susan Weiser (née Susan Tilley), was a swimming coach.
 Jonathan has one sister, Andrea Monro, who is a professional singer/songwriter and pastry chef.
 Jonathan attended Holy Heart of Mary High School in St. John's, and Arizona State University where he studied classical piano with Robert Hamilton.
 Unfortunately, his trajectory was cut short in 1994 (see career).
 He tried to continue with piano at Memorial University of Newfoundland in 1994–1995, but switched to the musical theatre program at Sheridan College in Oakville, Ontario from 1995–1997.

 Jonathan lived in Toronto and New York between 1997 and 2015, and currently resides in Montreal, where he continues his work as a freelance artist, while attending university full time.